 Bloggers, news, fashion, beauty, food, travel, artists, lifestyle…

 If there’s one place where there’s an emphasis on you, it’s YOUtube.
 Big brands with no personal connection to their audience won’t bode well on the platform, whereas the opposite will thrive.
 The top YouTube channels outside of VEVO are creators who work to sell themselves as their brand.

-With television on its way out, and online video platforms on the way up, this platform is perfect for highly shareable, interesting content.
-After Google and Facebook, it’s the third most visited site, and is not one to be ignored.
+With the television on its way out, and online video platforms on the way up, this platform is perfect for highly shareable, interesting content.
+After Google and Facebook, it’s the third most visited site and is not one to be ignored.

 – – –